S3cur3Th1sSh1t/darkamour_clone/README.md

 ## Usage

-- Generate and undetectable version of a pe executable using multiple layers of encryption
+- Generate an undetectable version of a pe executable using multiple layers of encryption

       ./darkarmour.py meterpreter.exe -o meter.exe